-A senior management team should be appointed with responsibility for establishing and overseeing an enterprise-wide penetration testing programme, ensuring that it meets business requirements.
+A senior management team should be appointed with responsibility for establishing and overseeing an enterprise-wide penetration testing programme and ensuring it meets business requirements.

-To be effective, your penetration testing programme should include all relevant aspects of preparing for penetration tests, carrying them out in practice and ensuring that follow-up activities are undertaken, including remediation processes and security improvement action plans.
+To be effective, your penetration testing programme must include all relevant aspects of preparing for penetration tests, carrying them out in practice and ensuring follow-up activities are undertaken, including remediation processes and security improvement action plans.